 A unique presence amongst UNSW colleges, New has expanded upon the Oxbridge model and developed its own culture and activities to support the development of its residents.
 The many activities and services available designed to maximise student welfare include:

-- Resident advisors providing pastoral care – a surrogate parent for new students
+- Resident advisors providing pastoral care – senior, responsible students

 - Formal dinners with guest speakers and musical items